Voronenko/ps_oneliners/Readme.md

 ## Intro

-Coming from unix world, I really enjoj so-called one liners - easy to remember commands that do some useful bootstraping.
+Coming from unix world, I really enjoy so-called one-liners - easy to remember commands that do some useful bootstrapping.

 Few examples from my dotfiles: https://github.com/voronenko/dotfiles